ScrollPrize/scrollprize-website/docs/09_faq.md

 ### What are the important dates?

 * March 15th 2023: Launch!
-* June 14th 2023: Deadline of the [Ink Detection Progress Prize on Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/) and the [Segmentation Tooling Prize](segmentation).
 * December 31st 2023: Deadline of the [Grand Prize](/overview#grand-prize-700000).
+* We have also [awarded](previous) a number of progress prizes with shorter deadlines, and more may follow.

 ### I would like to contribute something, but I don’t have the time to compete for the Grand Prize, what should I do?

-* Consider competing in the [Ink Detection Progress Prize on Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection).
-It is a lot smaller in scope, and will mark an important milestone towards the Grand Prize.
-There are 10 prizes available, for a total of $100,000.
-* The [First Letters Prize](first_letters) is similar to the Grand Prize, but much smaller in scope.
+* Join our [Discord](https://discord.gg/6FgWYNjb4N) to learn about current efforts and how you can pitch in.
 * You can make smaller open source contributions, which would benefit the whole community.
-Everyone in the community will be grateful for your work, and you might even be able to win a [Segmentation Tooling Prize](segmentation)!
+Everyone in the community will be grateful for your work, and you might even be able to win a prize - see those [already awarded](previous)!

 ### Can I share my progress on social media?